 You’ve come to the right spot if you’re wondering what to put on your Banff packing list.
-There’s no need to stress over what to bring with these tips.
-In this post, we make some recommendations on what you’ll need and what you should leave at home.
+No matter what time you visit, there’s no need to stress over what to wear in Banff.
+Below, we’ll run down what you’ll need for your trip and what you should leave at home.

-We’ve put together our favorite packing list items for the Canadian Rockies.
-This list is meant to be good in any season for many different levels of activities.
-Whether it’s hiking or just wandering around exploring the town of Banff and its surroundings, here is what to pack for Banff.
+The weather in the Canadian Rockies changes month by month, day by day, and often even hour by hour.
+This list is meant to be good for any season and for many different levels of activities.
+Whether hiking, canoeing on a stunning lake, or just wandering around exploring the town of Banff and its surroundings, here is what we recommend to pack for Banff.

 A Word About the Mountains

 The Canadian Rockies are notorious for rapid weather shifts and frigid temperatures.
-Even the summer months can see cold weather and snow at elevation.
-We have seen it snow here every month of the year, yes, even in August!
+Even in the summer, we can see cold weather and snow at high elevations.
+We have seen it snow here every month of the year, even in August!
 With rapid weather shifts, the secret to comfort is layers.
 We recommend you pack something warm no matter the time of year.

-However, most days in the summer are perfect weather for shorts and a t-shirt.
+However, most summer days are perfect for shorts and a T-shirt, especially with the occasional heatwaves we get these days.
 We regularly take dips in the frigid lakes and enjoy paddleboarding in a bathing suit.
-The best summer weather in Banff is in July and August yup there are only two months of summer.
+The best summer weather in Banff is in July and August.
+Yup, in all honesty, there are only two months of true summer.

 Seasons vary a lot here, so you’ll want to consider what time of year you plan to visit.
 If you visit in the winter (mid-November to mid-May), you should prepare for cold weather and snow.
-Temperatures in January drop to -30C and sometimes even -40C (that’s the same in Fahrenheit).
+Temperatures in January can drop to -25C and sometimes even -35C (almost the same in Fahrenheit).

-There are also a ton of sports to enjoy, so make sure to pack your gear too!
+There are also tons of sports to enjoy, so pack your gear, too, if it’s possible!
 Our place is full of biking, snowboarding, trail-running, hiking, climbing, and mountaineering gear.
-Whatever you plan to do while in Banff, make sure not to forget your sports equipment — you can also rent a lot here.
+Whatever you plan to do while in Banff, make sure not to forget your sports equipment if you’re driving in—you can also rent a lot here if it’s too much of a struggle to bring your own gear.

 Learn more about the best time to visit Banff in this article here!